mango-gesture/mango-gesture/README.md

 ```console
 [spotify_gesture]$ make run
 ```
-When data collection for each class is complete, run `extract_jpeg.py` in the arducam directory, and specify the text file where the images are saved, as well as some output directory.
+When data collection for each class is complete, run `extract_jpeg.py` in the arducam directory, and specify the text file where the images are saved, as well as the gesture class (denoted as a number starting from 0).

 ```console
 [arducam]$ python extract_jpeg.py -c "0" -f "capture.txt"